dehsgr/homebridge-mobilealerts/README.md

 ]
 ```

-Reset removes and add the sensors/accessories again.

-Pollinginterval is the interval in seconds at which the sensor values are fetched from the Mobile Alerts Server.
-A value smaller than 420 seconds, i.e. 7 minutes, is meaningless because Mobile Alerts only saves the values every 7 minutes anyway.

-To retrieve your iPhone ID please follow following guide:
+To retrieve your `iphoneid` please follow following guide:
 1. Open your Mobile Alerts app.
 2. Go to "Settings".
 3. Scroll down to find your iPhone ID.

+#### Optional Parameters

+`pollinginterval` is the interval in seconds at which the sensor values are fetched from the Mobile Alerts Server.
+A value smaller than 420 seconds, i.e. 7 minutes, is meaningless because Mobile Alerts only saves the values every 7 minutes anyway.

+`reset` removes and add the sensors/accessories again.

-# Currently Supported Devices
+## Currently Supported Devices
 - MA 10001
 - MA 10006
 - MA 10100